-Snyder & Associates is a multidisciplinary engineering, planning, and design firm serving clients throughout the Midwest and nationwide with 12 office locations in five states.
+Snyder & Associates is a multidisciplinary civil engineering, planning, and design firm serving clients throughout the Midwest and nationwide with 12 office locations in five states.
 Since the firm’s inception in 1977, we’ve focused on building long-term client relationships through responsive, personal service and right-sized solutions.
 We think beyond engineering, striving to improve quality of life within the communities we serve and call home.

 Complex challenges and constrained resources, don’t break our stride—they inspire us.
 As a result, 94 percent of our clients continue to trust us as an extension of their staff.